• Skip to primary navigation

 Can I substitute one type of onion for another in a recipe?

 Yes, but it depends on the dish.
 Yellow onions are the most versatile, while red onions work best raw.
-If a recipe calls for white onions, you can swap them with yellow onions, but the flavor may be slightly milder or stronger.
+If a recipe calls for white onions, you can substitute yellow onions, but the flavor may be slightly milder or stronger.

 Why do onions make me cry, and how can I stop it?